New Zealand and the Pacific

 New Zealand–Australian alignment

-New Zealand policy towards the Pacific Islands has often been closely aligned with Australia, whether in relation to trade, aid or the handling of political crises.
-The two countries tend to adopt a common approach on Pacific matters at meetings of the Commonwealth and United Nations, and where disagreements occur these are usually kept out of the media limelight.
-An exception in the late 2010s was climate change, where New Zealand was sympathetic to the concerns of affected Pacific Islands while Australia was somewhat out of step with the other states in the region.
+New Zealand policy towards the Pacific Islands, whether in relation to trade, aid or the handling of political crises, has often been closely aligned with Australia.
+The two countries tend to adopt a common approach to Pacific matters at meetings of the Commonwealth and United Nations, and when disagreements occur they are usually kept out of the media limelight.
+An exception in the late 2010s was climate change, on which New Zealand was sympathetic to the concerns of affected Pacific islands, while Australia was somewhat out of step with the other states in the region.

-In August 1971 the Pacific Islands Forum (initially the South Pacific Forum) held its first meeting in Wellington, attended by representatives from Nauru, Western Samoa, Cook Islands, Tonga, Fiji, Australia and New Zealand.
+In August 1971 the Pacific Islands Forum (initially the South Pacific Forum) held its first meeting in Wellington, attended by representatives from Cook Islands, Fiji, Nauru, Tonga, Western Samoa, Australia and New Zealand.
 An earlier regional organisation, the South Pacific Commission, had been set up in 1946.
-Its founding members were the colonial powers present in the Pacific: Britain, France, the United States, the Netherlands, Australia and New Zealand.
-The commission concentrated on advancing the technical, professional, scientific and administrative capability of Pacific Island people.
+Its founding members were the colonial powers then present in the Pacific: Australia, France, the Netherlands, New Zealand, the United Kingdom and the United States,.
+The commission concentrated on advancing the technical, professional, scientific and administrative capability of Pacific people.

 The forum developed into the premier regional political body.
-In the 1980s it focused on opposing the dumping of nuclear waste and the resumption of French nuclear testing at Moruroa.
+In the 1980s it focused on opposing the dumping of nuclear waste and the resumption of French nuclear testing at Moruroa atoll.
 The South Pacific Nuclear-Free Zone Treaty was agreed at Rarotonga in August 1985.
-As conflict flared in New Caledonia between pro-independence and loyalist groups in the mid-1980s, the forum backed the French territory’s reinclusion on the United Nations list of ‘non-decolonised territories’.
+As conflict flared in New Caledonia between pro-independence and loyalist groups in the mid-1980s, the forum backed the French territory’s re-inclusion on the United Nations list of ‘non-decolonised territories’.

 Immigration and aid